-Use the terminal to move files around, run Git commands, access the YARN and Hadoop CLIs, or install libraries that cannot be installed directly from the engine.
-You can access the Terminal from a running Session page by clicking Terminal Access above the session log pane.
+Cloudera Data Science Workbench provides full terminal access to running engines from the web console.
+You can use the terminal to move files around, run Git commands, access the YARN and Hadoop CLIs, or install libraries that cannot be installed directly from the engine.
+To access the Terminal from a running session, click Terminal Access above the session log pane.

-All of your project files are in /home/cdsw.
+The terminal's default working directory is /home/cdsw, which is where all your project files are stored.
 Any modifications you make to this folder will persist across runs, while modifications to other folders are discarded.